-33 Convertible pickup

-Refers to a pickup truck equipped with a removable or retractable roof. to qualify for this attribute, the entire roof must open.
+33 Convertible Pickup refers to a pickup truck equipped with a removable or retractable roof.
+To qualify for this code, the entire roof must open.
 Convertible roofs are generally fabric; however, removable hardtops are also included.
-This attribute takes priority over compact and large pickups.
+This code takes priority over compact and large pickups.